lambdamikel/Talker-80/README.md

 Bill of Material:

-**Please note that, different from the BOM given below, the default clock is now 16 Mhz instead of 20 MHz, so you will need a 16 MHz crystal.
-The `Makefile` allows setting of the clock frequency.
-The supplied default firmware `talker80-firmware.hex` runs at 16 Mhz now.**
+**Please note that, different from the BOM given below, the clock frequency is now 16 Mhz instead of 20 MHz.
+So you will need a 16 MHz crystal instead of the listed 20 MHz crystal.
+The `Makefile` allows specification of the clock frequency.
+The default firmware supplied here, `talker80-firmware.hex`, runs at 16 Mhz by now.
+If you have a 20 MHz crystal at hand, that should also work, but you will need to change the `Makefile` accordingly and recompile the firmware with WinAVR.**

 ![BOM](schematics/m1/BOM.jpg)